 1120 NY 29, Schuylerville, NY 12871

 We will visit a winter farmer!
 Greens grown in winter are a delicacy as they are sweeter and more flavorful.
 We will see what it takes to grow greens all winter long under blankets.
 We will harvest and help wash!
-We will also visit the farm's full service Old Fashioned General Store to see what amazing delights we can find.
+We will also visit the farm's full service Old Fashioned General Store to see what amazing local delights we can find.

 february: nettle meadow farm

-Nettle Meadow Sanctuary Farm is the home to well over 130 farm sanctuary animals and an award winning cheese company in Thurman, New York just below Crane Mountain in the Adirondacks.
+Nettle Meadow and the Kemp Animal Sanctuary is the home to well over 130 farm sanctuary animals and an award winning cheese company in Thurman, New York just below Crane Mountain in the Adirondacks.
 It is owned and operated by Lorraine Lambiase and Sheila Flanagan.
 Both have a great love of animals, artisan cheese and the unique challenges of farm life.
 They are graciously inviting us to both the sanctuary and their cheese making room in Lake Luzerne where the students can look through the window and see the cheese being made!
 We will learn about milk and cheesemaking and will get to taste some of their amazing cheese.
 This will be a lot of driving, but so worth it!

 march: merck farm and forest